mado8/note-taker/README.md

-# employee-management-system
+# note-taker
-Creating an interactive database using inquirer, mySQL, and node.js.
+Creating the back-end for a note taking app using express.js

 ## Description
 This application is a tool to store company employees, roles, and departments to a database, and to make the database easy to interact with and manipulate from within the terminal.